ISLAND CONNECT

 For further info about the space visit the website: https://www.cinesineu.com/english/home

-DOMINO (Zagreb, Croatia — residency at Place Moise on the island of Cres)
+DOMINO (Zagreb, Croatia — residency on the island of Vis)

-Domino is a non-governmental, non-profit organisation based in Zagreb, Croatia, who’s programs focus on minority human rights (LGBTQI+), ecological and general socio-political issues concerning the independent cultural scene.
+Domino is a non-governmental, non-profit organisation based in Zagreb, Croatia, who’s programs focus on minority human rights (LGBTQI+), socio-political issues concerning the independent cultural scene, climate changes and transitional processes.
 Domino perceives independent scene as a space for developing critical social consciousness in the public and media space, consequently the organization produces and presents a range of artists working in performance art, theater and dance, enticing and promoting independent, experimental and research artistic authorship in the local artistic landscape and internationally.
-Sounded Bodies, Perforations and Queer Zagreb are the festivals Domino organizes for over 15 years, whilst Domino’s participation in Island Connect project is based on island and the city of Cres.
+Sounded Bodies, Perforations and Queer Zagreb Season are the festivals Domino organizes for over 15 years in Croatia and abroad.
+Domino’s participation in Island Connect II project is based on island Vis and the city of Komiža.

 Residency space